etherchina/solidity-doc-cn/control-structures.rst

                 // This is executed in case
                 // revert was called inside getData
                 // and a reason string was provided. errorCount++;
                 return (0, false);
+            }  catch Panic(uint /*errorCode*/) {
+                // This is executed in case of a panic,
+                // i.e. a serious error like division by zero
+                // or overflow.
+The error code can be used
+                // to determine the kind of error. errorCount++;
+                return (0, false);
             } catch (bytes memory /*lowLevelData*/) {